1. Core Assets

 These are entrepreneurial investors who look at a property and try to find the discounts (i.e., a retail plaza that just lost their anchor tenant).
 You’re going in with a pre-meditated plan of taking a building from A to Z.

 In terms of the leverage of value add, this is where you can start getting a little bit more creative, getting 80 to 85 percent of the asset value.

-Some investors refer to this as “distressed” - because it’s exactly that.
-Other times it’s developers building apartment buildings, condos, office, retail, etc.
+Some investors refer to this as “distressed” – because it’s exactly that.
+Other times it’s developers building apartment buildings, condos, offices, retail, etc.